Love Your Job ~ Hiring Insights from Stone Brewing’s Sales Leaders

 Do what you love, and you’ll never work another day in your life.

-Ideally, we would start our day with a healthy breakfast before heading to our dream job, earning enough to pay our bills.
+Ideally, we start our day with a healthy breakfast before heading to our dream job, earning enough to pay our bills.
 We might even have a bit left.
 This is not the case for the majority of working Americans.

 According to Gallup’s State of the American Workplace, “6% of employees are actively disengaged — they are miserable in the workplace and destroy what the most engaged employees build.
 The remaining 51% of employees are not engaged — they’re just there.”
 If you’ve ever worked alongside that 6%, you know how quickly that one bad apple can spoil the bunch.